Aliases for PPARD Gene

 PPARD (Peroxisome Proliferator Activated Receptor Delta) is a Protein Coding gene.
-Diseases associated with PPARD include diabetic cataract and obesity.
+Diseases associated with PPARD include Diabetic Cataract and Abdominal Obesity-Metabolic Syndrome.
 Among its related pathways are Nuclear Receptors in Lipid Metabolism and Toxicity and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
-An important paralog of this gene is NR1D2.
+An important paralog of this gene is PPARA.

 UniProtKB/Swiss-Prot for PPARD Gene

 Ligand-activated transcription factor.
 Receptor that binds peroxisome proliferators such as hypolipidemic drugs and fatty acids.
 Has a preference for poly-unsaturated fatty acids, such as gamma-linoleic acid and eicosapentanoic acid.
 Once activated by a ligand, the receptor binds to promoter elements of target genes.
 Regulates the peroxisomal beta-oxidation pathway of fatty acids.
 Functions as transcription activator for the acyl-CoA oxidase gene.
 Decreases expression of NPC1L1 once activated by a ligand.

 Peroxisome proliferator-activated receptor delta (PPARdelta), also known as PPARbeta, is a member of the nuclear receptor family of ligand-activated transcription factors that heterodimerize with the retinoic X receptor (RXR) to regulate gene expression.